This question type can be used in a digital test only.

 Partial scoring

-Participants will receive points when their answer is partly correct.
-For example, if the total number of points they can receive for this question is 2 and if their answer is half correct, they will get 1 point.
-Without this option, they can only receive 0 or the maximum number of points.
+Participants will receive points for partially correct answers.
+For example, if the total number of points for a question is 2 and their answer is half correct, they will receive 1 point.
+Without this option, they would only be able to receive either 0 or the maximum number of points.

 -